-Brooks currently serves as the president of the Dauphin County Bar Association, and is the recent past vice president.
+Brooks is the former president of the Dauphin County Bar Association, and is the recent past vice president.
 He is also a member of the Pennsylvania Bar Association, Pennsylvania Defense Institute and the Pennsylvania Emergency Health Services Council.
-Brooks is currently on the Board of Pennsylvania Defense Institute and Co-Chair of Auto Law Committee of PDI.
+Brooks is currently on the Board of Pennsylvania Defense Institute and co-chair of Auto Law Committee of PDI.
 He serves on the Board of Directors for Tree 4 Hope, Inc.

 Brooks is very active in his community and church.
 He is a long-time volunteer for Meals on Wheels and works pro bono with veterans on disability appeals.
 He enjoys travel and takes an annual mission trip to Guatemala to assist with boys and girls’ orphanages.

 Pepperdine School of Law: Mediating the Litigated Case, September 2021

 United States District Court Middle District of PA: Mediation Training & Certification, September 2021

 Successfully defended a home health nursing agency in a wrongful death case.